 East Side Coastal Resiliency

-On October 30, 2015, DPR, as SEQRA/CEQR Lead Agency, in conjunction with OMB, issued a Positive Declaration directing that a Draft Environmental Impact Statement (EIS) be prepared, and released a Draft Scope of Work to prepare an EIS for public review and comment.
-A public scoping meeting to accept comments on this Draft Scope of Work will be held at 7:00 PM on December 3, 2015, at Bard High School Early College, 525 East Houston Street, New York, NY 10002.
-Written comments will also be accepted through December 21, 2015, by:
+On October 30, 2015, NYC Parks, as SEQRA/CEQR Lead Agency, in conjunction with OMB, issued a Positive Declaration directing that a Draft Environmental Impact Statement (EIS) be prepared, and released a Draft Scope of Work to prepare an EIS for public review and comment.
+A public scoping meeting on this Draft Scope of Work was held on December 3, 2015, at Bard High School Early College, 525 East Houston Street, New York, NY 10002.

 Calvin Johnson, Assistant Director CDBG-DR